Using CBD for anxiety can be a great, natural way to reduce the anxiety symptoms that destroy the lives of so many. Here’s how it works.

 - Relieves nausea and bowel problems caused by severe anxiety disorders

-While researching for this article, I stumbled upon this Reddit thread and found some pretty convincing user testimonials, like this one:
+While researching for this article, I stumbled upon this Reddit thread and found some interesting user testimonials, like this one:

 And this one…

-This is all very encouraging to read especially for those of you looking for a relief from that constant chest tightness that anxiety produces.
+This is encouraging to read especially for those of you looking for relief from that constant chest tightness that anxiety produces.

-CBD reduces learned fears and helps with phobias
+CBD can reduce learned fears and help with phobias

-We are born (by we, I mean humans — if you’re a capybara then what are you even doing here?) with only two fears: fear of falling and fear of loud noises.
+Some psychologists think that we (by “we,” I mean humans — if you’re a capybara then what are you even doing here?) are born with only two fears: fear of falling and fear of loud noises.

 Every other fear?

 We learn it.
-And this includes thousands of phobias that people are struggling with.
+And this includes the hundreds of phobias that people are struggling with.

-Someone would say “it’s all in the head” but sometimes you just can’t cope with a traumatic experience.
-In these cases, CBD will help immensely.
+Unfortunately, some still dismiss anxiety as being “all in the head” but sometimes you just can’t cope with a traumatic experience.
+In these cases, CBD could help.

-According to a report published in 2017 by the British Pharmacological Society, several studies have confirmed that CBD reduces learned fear response in ways that are relevant to patients suffering from phobias and PTSD.
+According to a report published in 2017 by the British Pharmacological Society, several studies have confirmed that CBD reduces learned fear response in ways that could be helpful for patients suffering from phobias and PTSD.

-One study in particular, goes into detail on how CBD relieves fear response.
-They stated that CBD helps in 3 ways:
+One study in particular details how CBD relieves fear response.
+The researchers found that it helps in three ways: